The Executive Coaching Process

 ‘I seek to be as flexible and versatile with each coaching assignment, providing a client centred and expert approach’

-A typical Coaching Assignment lats for an average of 4-6 sessions (90mins) sessions with some ‘homework’ undertaken by the client; and regular contact is offered if any issues arise between sessions.
+A typical coaching assignment lasts an average of 4-6 sessions (90 minutes each), with clients completing ‘homework’ between sessions.
+Regular contact is offered to address any issues that arise between sessions.

-Coaching sessions are usually conducted away from the office (at Potential Unlimited premises @ 6-8 Vernon Avenue, Clontarf) to minimise distractions for the client and provide much needed ‘head space’.
-Coaching can also be conducted via zoom
+Coaching sessions are typically held away from the office at Potential Unlimited, located at 6-8 Vernon Avenue, Clontarf, to minimise distractions and provide valuable ‘head space’.
+Alternatively, coaching can be conducted via Zoom for added flexibility.

 Goal